KangHuang/excel-services/README.md

 **Note**: The testing version of localhost cannot provide `IPNListener` function developed, i.e., the site can make a payment with PayPal but cannot receive IPN from PayPal server, hence cannot automatically authorize users' accessibility for paid services.

+The PayPal application id and secret are in `__construct` function of `PaymentContoller` class at `app/Controllers/PaymentController.php`